universal-verify/id-verifier/README.md

 - Have an iPhone or simulator running iOS 26 or later
   - If using a real iphone, make sure you've added your ID to your wallet if supported
-  - If your ID is not currently supported or you don't have an iphone, the simulator has simulated IDs preinstalled
+  - If your ID is not currently supported or you don't have an iphone, the simulator has test credentials preinstalled
 - Go to the device's Settings -> Apps -> Safari -> Advanced -> Feature Flags
 - Enabled the Digital Credentials API
 - Go to [our demo page](https://universal-verify.github.io/id-verifier/)
 - Tap on "Request Credentials"

+_Test credentials won't present issuer information, however the demo page supports using the trusted-issuer-registry's test data.
+Test wallet providers are more than welcome to add their public certificates to the repo's test data.
+In the near future we will allow you to supply your own list of trusted credentials to the library, but until then, c'est la vie_

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request (submit an issue first please)

+To help others find this repo, please consider giving us a star ⭐

 ## License